Developing Presentation Skills

 At Summer Boarding Courses, every student receives a Time to Shine project.
 In this project, the student has to research and prepare a presentation, talk, debate or another type of spoken performance on their given subject.
 These talks are then given in front of their classmates, and a selected number are then given in front of the entire summer school.
 It’s fun and a great way to develop presentation skills.

-For Younger Learners at Headington Oxford, we don’t ask them to research and prepare a presentation, as we don’t feel their age is quite ready for such a challenge.
+For Younger Learners at Twyford Summer School, we don’t ask them to research and prepare a presentation, as we don’t feel their age is quite ready for such a challenge.
 Instead, we have ‘team challenges’ for them where they have to work together to make something very cool, like a working model car, a stable bridge made of spaghetti or other such creative things.

 At Headington Oxford last year, one of our Time to Shine themes was ‘how to make the world a happier place’.
 I witnessed students from all around the world work together to present ideas on how the world can be changed for the better, and their ideas were wonderful.
 It was just amazing to see such diverse cultural groups bond together over shared ideas of how the world can move forward in peace, harmony and prosperity.